-(A) All trials in which the State of Florida seeks the death penalty, and all capital post-conviction hearings, shall be reported by a court reporter.
+- (A) All trials in which the State of Florida seeks the death penalty, and all capital post-conviction hearings, shall be reported by a court reporter.
 The use of digital court reporting as the court reporting system is prohibited.
 If available, real-time stenography shall be used.
-All persons and entities, including contractors, providing court reporting services shall give priority to capital cases in the production of transcripts, and shall use all measures necessary to expedite the preparation of the transcript, including but not limited to:

-- (1) Where available, the use of a court reporter who has the capacity to provide real-time transcription of the proceedings; - (2) If real-time transcription services are not available, the use of a computeraided transcription qualified court reporter; - (3) The use of scopists, text editors, alternating court reporters, or other means to expedite the finalization of the transcript; and - (4) The imposition of restrictions on work assignments by employee or contractor court reporters to ensure that transcript production in capital cases is given a priority.
+All persons and entities, including contractors, providing court reporting services shall give priority to capital cases in the production of transcripts, and shall use all measures necessary to expedite the preparation of the transcript, including but not limited to: - (1) Where available, the use of a court reporter who has the capacity to provide real-time transcription of the proceedings; - (2) If real-time transcription services are not available, the use of a computeraided transcription qualified court reporter; - (3) The use of scopists, text editors, alternating court reporters, or other means to expedite the finalization of the transcript; and - (4) The imposition of restrictions on work assignments by employee or contractor court reporters to ensure that transcript production in capital cases is given a priority.

 VIV.
-Procedures for Requesting Electronic Recordings and Transcripts
+Procedures for Requesting Electronic Recordings and Transcript

-(A) The following provisions governing requests for electronic recordings and transcripts apply when CRS electronically records a judicial proceeding as the official court record.
+The following provisions governing requests for electronic recordings and transcripts apply when CRS electronically records a judicial proceeding as the official court record.
 Requests for electronic recordings and transcripts of judicial proceedings not recorded by CRS as the official record are to be directed to the appropriate court reporter or digital court reporter and their agency.

-(B) Electronic Recordings
+(A) Electronic Recordings

-- (1)Non-Parties and Attorneys Not of Record.
+- (1) Non-Parties and Attorneys Not of Record.
 Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain a digital recording of a judicial proceeding recorded by CRS except for those proceedings that are exempt from public access, which shall not be provided to non-parties without an order of the presiding judge.
 The request will be treated as one for judicial branch records in accordance with the Florida Rules of General Practice and Judicial Administration and any applicable local administrative order.
 A review of the electronic recording is required to ensure the redaction of any confidential material found therein. - (2) Parties and Attorneys of Record.
-Attorneys of record and parties to a case, including self-represented litigants, seeking to obtain a digital recording of a judicial proceeding electronically recorded by CRS must execute an acknowledgement that states confidential information may be contained on the recording, further dissemination of confidential information contained in the recording is prohibited, and violation of the prohibition against the dissemination may subject the requestor to an action for contempt of court. - (3) The digital recording will be provided to the requesting party on compact disc (CD) or downloaded audio file.
+Attorneys of record and parties to a case, including self-represented litigants, seeking to obtain a digital recording of a judicial proceeding electronically recorded by CRS must execute an acknowledgement that states confidential information may be contained on the recording, further dissemination of confidential information contained in the recording is prohibited, and violation of the prohibition against the dissemination may subject the requestor to an action for contempt of court. - (3) The digital recording will be provided to the requesting party on compact disc (CD) or downloadable audio file.
 The cost for the electronic recording is \$25.00.
 To request a copy of a digital recording of a judicial proceeding recorded by CRS a "Multi-Media Request Form" must be completed in its entirety and submitted to CRS with the appropriate payment in accordance with the instructions provided.
-The "Multi-Media Request Form" is attached to this Administrative Order, available in CRS, and is also available on the Circuit's website. - (C) Transcripts - (1)Non-Parties and Attorneys Not of Record.
-Any non-party or attorney who is not listed on the Clerk's docketing system as an attorney of record may request and obtain, without a court order, a written transcript of an electronically recorded judicial proceeding unless a record of such proceeding is deemed confidential and exempt from public access (for example, juvenile delinquency and Baker Act proceedings), in which case the transcript will only be provided to those persons authorized by law or upon court order.
-The request will be treated as one for judicial branch records in accordance with the Florida Rules of General Practice and Judicial Administration and any applicable local administrative order.
-A review of the transcript is required to ensure the redaction of any confidential material found therein.
+The "Multi-Media Request Form" is attached to this Administrative Order, available in CRS, and is also available on the Circuit's website.